 Principle 4 Business should uphold the elimination of all forms of forced and compulsory labor.

-Through a combination of detailed contractual obligations to consistent site monitoring, the Company does everything possible to ensure any organized groups, typically cooperatives, that the Company invests into/works with are compliant with both local and international forced labor, child labor, discrimination and collective
+The Company regularly inspects its upstream partners farms/mine sites/offices and does everything possible to ensure any organized groups, typically cooperatives, that the Company invests into/works with are compliant with both local and international forced labor, child labor, discrimination and collective

 Principle 5 Business should uphold the effective abolition of child labor.